guardian/doc-cards/README.md

 Get dependencies by running `npm install`.

+Make sure you have sass installed by running `gem install sass`.

 If you don't have them added you'll need to add your s3 keys for the gdn-interactive s3 server to your `~/.aws/credentials` file.

 ## Usage